Indian Railways ‘Sleeper’ class offers a cost-effective travel option – but comes with a slew of challenges.

 We already had our guesthouse booked in Kochi for that evening, so with no alternative we decided to embrace the horror, and bought 2 Sleeper Class tickets for 120 rupees each (€1.70).

-Indian Railways Sleeper Class – It’s not for wimps
+Sleeper Class – It’s really not for wimps

 As the time approached for our train to arrive, the platform got more and more crowded.
-There was quite a crowd assembled as a long, grimy train with open window grates and dozens of Sleeper cars pulled into the station.
+So there was quite a crowd assembled to watch as a really long, grimy train with open window grates and dozens of Sleeper cars slowly pulled into the station.

 Even before it stopped, we could see that the Sleeper cars were already jammed full of people – most of them standing up.